 2. Bunga Bunga

-This is the story all about how… Bunga Bunga’s patron, Silvio Berlusconi, went from Italian Prime Minister to an international scandal – all told through the medium of burlesque and pizza.
+This is the story all about how… Bunga Bunga’s patron, Silvio Berlusconi, went from Italian Prime Minister to an international scandal – all told through the medium of burlesque shows and pizza.

 Find Bunga Bunga at 167 Drury Lane, WC2B 5PG.